sparshsah/foggy-ml/README.md

 or because we don't trust Python's garbage collector, but rather to enforce scope for certain variables, decluttering the namespace and preventing accidental misuse.

-- We permit ourselves our personal predilection for underscores, to the point of controversy and perhaps even overuse.
-    For example, if we have a 2D array `arr`, we will iterate over each row within that array as `_arr`.
-Similarly, if we have a function `foo`, we will call its helper `_foo`, and in turn its helper `__foo`.
-    This nomenclature takes a little getting-used-to, but we vigorously defend the modularity and clarity it promotes.
-For example, building a nested series of one-liner helpers becomes second nature, so that each individual function is easy to digest and its position in the hierarchy is immediately obvious.
-    In fact, if you think of a row within an array (or a helper to a function) as a "private attribute" or "subcomponent", you might even call this at-first-glance unidiomatic nomenclature truly Pythonic!

 - We stick to the first-person plural in comments ("we", "us", "our").
 This isn't the "Royal We", it just helps